mario-gellrich-zhaw/data_analytics/README.md

 ## Folder Structure

-The folder structure of the course:
+The folder structure of the course is:

 ```
 Data Analytics/